On the Equivalence Principle and a Unified Description of Gravitation and Electromagnetism: Newtonian Electromagnetism in the Language of Curved Spacetime

+where $\Phi_G$ is the gravitational potential \footnote{Note that the emergence of the term $(\vec A.d\vec x)dt$ is similar to what happens in Gravitomagnetism \cite{mashhoon, clark} where there is a gravitomagnetic vector potential $\vec A_g$ like the electromagnetic vector potential $\vec A$.} .\\

 Lo and behold, these equations reveal that a distribution of electric charge curves the spacetime just like a neutral mass distribution does (apart from the magnitude and a possible difference in the sense of the curvature).
 The motion of a test charge in an electromagnetic field is thus geometrized by connecting electromagnetic potentials to the metric of the spacetime.
-One distinct feature different from gravitation is that test particles with different $q/m$'s and velocities have their own geometries in the same electromagnetic field, whereas all test particles have the same geometry in a gravitational field irrespective of their masses and velocities.
-We are motivated by equations (16) and (17) to suggest that they correspond to the Newtonian limit of more fundamental tensor equations involving the Ricci tensor $R_{\mu\nu}$.
-Before we write down these equations, to convince ourselves more let us present the elevator cabin thought experiments by replacing the gravitational field by an electromagnetic field.
-The situation is very much like that in the hypothetical gravity with $m_g\neq m_i$.
+One distinct feature different from gravitation is that test particles with different $q/m$'s have their own geometries in the same electromagnetic field, whereas all test particles have the same geometry in a gravitational field irrespective of their masses.